The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

-Denote by $\operatorname{Unif}_{R,v}^m$ all the blocks representing Uniform IDLA realizations given the random ordering $R$ starting from $v$ such the the total number of movements is $m$ and denote by $\tau_{Unif,R}^v(G)$ the longest path in a Uniform IDLA process given $R$.
-Then, using the same arguments as the in the sequential-parallel case we obtain. \begin{thm} For any given ordering $R$ there is a bijection between $\operatorname{unif}_{R,v}^m$ and $\operatorname{Par}_v^m$.
-Moreover the number of steps taken by the longest walk of the Uniform IDLA is stochastically dominated by the number of steps in the longest walk of the Parallel-IDLA. \end{thm} \begin{proof} The bijection follows from injectivity and correctness of $\stp$ and $\mathbf{PtU}_R$ (as in Theorem \ref{cor1}).
+Let $\operatorname{Unif}_{R,v}^m$ be the set of all Uniform-IDLA blocks with ordering $R$ starting from $v$ with total number of steps $m$.
+Then, using similar arguments to the sequential-parallel case we obtain. \begin{thm} For any fixed index-repeating sequence $R$ on $n$ indices, there is a bijection between $\operatorname{Unif}_{R,v}^m$ and $\operatorname{Par}_v^m$.
+Moreover the number of steps taken by the longest walk of the Uniform-IDLA is stochastically dominated by the number of steps in the longest walk of the Parallel-IDLA. \end{thm} \begin{proof} The bijection follows from injectivity and correctness of $\stp$ and $\mathbf{PtU}_R$ (as in Theorem \ref{cor1}).
 Then as in the proof of Theorem \ref{PStocS} we run $\stp$ and apply Lemma \ref{ordering}.
-This Lemma still applies as $\stp$ is oblivious to the ordering of the input array. \end{proof} Observe however that the dispersion time of the Uniform array is not determined by the number of steps/length of the longest row but by the values $T(i,j)$ of the timing array.
+This Lemma still applies as $\stp$ is oblivious to the ordering of the input array. \end{proof} Observe however that the dispersion time of the Uniform array is not determined purely by the number of steps/length of the longest row but by the values $T(i,j)$ of the timing array.

-\subsection{Continuous-time IDLA}
+\subsection{Continuous-Time IDLA}